jtucker2/Python-COM-Access/README.md

 Kraken is a tool to export elements of a Microsoft Access project in plain text.
 The exports can then be reimported.

 # Running the tool
-The following instructions are Windows specific, however it shouldn't be too different for Linux/Mac.

 ## Installing SQLite
 1. Go to https://www.sqlite.org/download.html and donwload the sqlite tools for Windows.